 Issuers are also required to carry out an AML/CFT review as set out in Section 2.5.
 However, the external and independent third party who is to carry out the said review is to be engaged prior to the actual commencement of the offer to the public.
 The review of the issuer's AML/CFT controls, policies and procedures is to be carries out as soon as the offer to the public is exhausted.
-In the event that an issue is composed of various pre-planned tranches, an AML/CFT review is to be carried out at the end of each tranche.
-A copy of any such review is to be forwarded to the FIAU as soon as it is completed but not later than three (3) months from the end of the offer to the public or of the tranche concerned.
+In the event that an issue is composed of various pre-planned tranches, an AML/CFT review is to be forwarded to the FIAU as soon as it is completed but not later than three (3) months from the end of the offer to the public or of the tranche concerned.